SkillDevs/electric_dart/todos_flutter/README.md

 Every time the schema changes in Postgres, we need to update the client bundling the required migrations.
 You can do that following the next section, although in this example they have already been generated.

-### Generate the client migrations file
+### Generating the glue code

-We can automatically generate the necessary migrations that the client app needs to bundle using the CLI tool.
+We can automatically generate the necessary migrations and drift schema code that the client app needs by using the CLI tool.
 With `electricsql_cli` as a dev dependency in your app, you can then run:

 ```sh
 dart run electricsql_cli generate
 ```

-It will connect to the Electric service and generate the migrations file automatically.
+It will connect to the Electric service and generate all the necessary glue code.
 You can configure the service url as well as the output directory.
 Check out the options with `--help`.

 The generated code contains the constant `kElectricMigrations` which you need to provide to the `electrify` function when initializing Electric.